-Although the Fund's principal investment strategies are described in the Summary-Principal Strategy section of the Prospectus, the following table identifies some of the investment techniques that may (but are not required to) be used by the Fund in seeking to achieve its investment objective.
-Numbers in the table show allowable usage only; for actual usage, consult the Fund's most recent schedule of portfolio holdings, as published on its website (am.gs.com) and described below.
+Although each Fund's principal investment strategies are described in the Summary-Principal Strategy sections of the Prospectus, the following table identifies some of the investment techniques that may (but are not required to) be used by the Funds in seeking to achieve their investment objectives.
+The table also highlights the differences and similarities among the Funds in their use of these techniques and other investment practices and investment securities.
+Numbers in the table show allowable usage only; for actual usage, consult the Funds' most recent schedule of portfolio holdings, as published on its website (am.gs.com) and described below.
 For more information about these and other investment practices and securities, see Appendix A.

-The Fund publishes on its website (am.gs.com) the following:
+Each Fund publishes on its website (am.gs.com) the following:

 - A schedule of its portfolio holdings (and certain related information as required by Rule 2a-7, including the Fund's WAM and WAL) as of the last business day of each month, no later than five business days after the end of the prior month.
-This information will be available on the Fund's website for at least six months. - A schedule of its portfolio holdings on a weekly basis, with no lag required between the date of the information and the date on which the information is disclosed.
+This information will be available on the Funds' website for at least six months. - A schedule of its portfolio holdings on a weekly basis, with no lag required between the date of the information and the date on which the information is disclosed.
 This weekly holdings information will be available on the website until the next publish date. - A link to an SEC website where you may obtain the Fund's most recent 12 months of publicly available portfolio holdings information, as filed with the SEC on Form N-MFP no later than five business days after the end of each month. - A graph depicting the Fund's daily and weekly liquid assets and daily net inflows and outflows as of each business day for the preceding six months, as of the end of the preceding business day. - A graph depicting the Fund's current market-based NAV per share (rounded to the fourth decimal place), as of each business day for the preceding six months, as of the end of the preceding business day.
-The Fund's current market-based NAV is based on available market quotations of the Fund's portfolio securities as provided by a third party pricing vendor or broker on the preceding business day.
+A Fund's current market-based NAV is based on available market quotations of the Fund's portfolio securities as provided by a third party pricing vendor or broker on the preceding business day.
 The mark-to-market valuation methodology includes marking to market all securities of the Funds, including securities with remaining maturities of 60 days or less.
-This market value NAV report is for informational purposes only with respect to the Fund, which seeks to maintain a stable NAV of \$1.00 per share based on the amortized cost method of valuation. - In the event that the Fund files information regarding certain material events with the SEC on Form N-CR, the Fund will disclose on its website certain information that the Fund is required to report on Form N-CR.
-Such material events include the provision of any financial support by an affiliated person of the Fund.
+This market value NAV report is for informational purposes only with respect to the Government Funds, which seek to maintain a stable NAV of \$1.00 per share based on the amortized cost method of valuation. - In the event that a Fund files information regarding certain material events with the SEC on Form N-CR, the Fund will disclose on its website certain information that the Fund is required to report on Form N-CR.
+Such material events include the provision of any financial support by an affiliated person of a Fund.
 This information will appear on a Fund's website no later than the same business day on which the Fund files Form N-CR with the SEC and will be available on the Fund's website for at least one year.

 In addition, certain portfolio statistics (other than portfolio holdings information) are available on a daily basis by calling 1-800-621-2550.
-A description of the Fund's policies and procedures with respect to the disclosure of the Fund's portfolio holdings is available in the Fund's SAI.
+A description of the Funds' policies and procedures with respect to the disclosure of the Funds' portfolio holdings is available in the Funds' SAI.